 Guidelines recommend applying the treatment to the whole body, including beard and moustache, pubic hair and hair near the anus because the lice can spread.
 Do not apply to the face, hair on the scalp, eyebrows or eyelashes.
 Avoid contact with the eyes - if contact occurs, thoroughly rinse the eyes with water.

 Make sure the skin is clean and dry before applying the treatment

 Follow the packet recommendations for how long to leave the treatment on before washing it off (malathion - 12 hours or overnight, permethrin - 24 hours).
 If you need to wash any part of the body being treated, reapply the treatment afterwards.

-Repeat the treatment after three to seven days as per instructions.
+Repeat the treatment after 3 to 7 days as per instructions.